vsrinivas/fuchsia/docs/modular/manifests/verb_template.md

 ## The `meta/verb_template` file

 Verb templates are defined in the `verb_template` metadata file (**TODO: link**) of a Fuchsia package.
 The content of the metadata file is a JSON array of dictionaries.
 The full JSON schema, for reference, can be [found here](../src/package_manager/metadata_schemas/verb_template.json).

 Below is an example, followed by a detailed breakdown of the properties.

 ## Example

 The following `meta/verb_template` file defines two verbs: `Preview` and `Navigate`.

 `Preview` accepts a single required argument (called a "noun"), which represents the `Entity` that will be previewed.

 `Navigate` accepts two nouns, one of which (the *destination*) is required.

+`Pick` accepts an optional source (from which to pick an item), and returns a single "picked" entity.

 ```javascript
 [